KineticPreProcessor/KPP/docs/source/using_kpp/04_input_for_kpp.rst

 KPP Sections
 ============

-A :code:`#` sign at the beginning of a line followed by a section name starts a new KPP section.
+A :literal:`#` sign at the beginning of a line followed by a section name starts a new KPP section.
 Then a list of items separated by semicolons follows.
-A section ends when another KPP section or command occurs, i.e. when another sign occurs at the beginning of a line.
+A section ends when another KPP section or command occurs, i.e. when another :literal:`#` sign occurs at the beginning of a line.
 The syntax of an item definition is different for each particular section.

 .. _atoms: